sabyrzhan/learning-progress/linux.md

     3. `sudo ufw deny from <IP_address> to any` - deny any connection from IP address only
     4. `sudo ufw deny out from any to <IP_address>` - deny all outgoing connections to specified IP address
     5. `sudo ufw allow from <IP_address> to any port 22` - allow SSH connections to any iface from specified IP address
+    6. `sudo ufw allow from <IP_address> to any port 22 comment 'Allow from second host'` - the same allow rule with comment